josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🍉_the_crown_as_british_state_wayfinder.md

 - symbolically authoritative
 - insulated from party politics

-This allows it to perform actions that are read as **national posture** without being reducible to government policy.
+This allows it to perform actions that register as **national posture** without being reducible to government policy.

 When the Crown moves, it does not decide outcomes —
 it **defines what can safely be acknowledged**.